paralus/website/docs/Single Sign On/okta.md

 Login to your Paralus dashboard and navigate to `System -> Identity Providers` and click on **New Identity Provider**

-Provide the name of the identity provider and choose IdP type from the drop down. *Incase your identity provider is not in the list, choose Others.*
+Provide the name of the identity provider and choose IdP type as `Generic` from the drop down.

 For client identifier & secret, provide the `client-id` & `client-secret` of the Okta app created earlier.